PDM4AR/exercises/docs/03-informedgraphsearch.md

 ```text
 minimum_forward_queue_cost + minimum_backward_queue_cost >= mu
 ```

-(Why is this a safe termination condition for an optimal path?)
-At this point, we can join the forward and backward parts of the best path associated with `mu` and return it.
+At this point, we can join the forward and backward parts of the best path associated with `mu` and return it (why is this a safe termination condition for an optimal path?).

 Compared with your UCS code, the intended workflow is therefore:

-1. use your UCS logic once in the forward direction and once in the backward direction;
+1. use your UCS logic in the forward direction and in the backward direction;
 2. expand only the direction whose queue currently has the smaller minimum cost;